 One of the biggest differences when converting over your IRA to a Self-Directed IRA is that it requires you to hire someone to act as the trustee or custodian of the account while you act as the director, deciding what to invest the account funds in.
 There are many custodians to choose from.
-I've researched the companies below and have actually used Advanta IRA, whom I would recommend, based on my experience.
+I've researched the companies below and highly recommend Solo401k by the Nabers Group.
 The custodians below have a good track record, but it’s always best to do your own due diligence.

 Real Estate Self-Directed IRA Advantages:

 There are many advantages investing through a Self-Directed IRA.
 If you’re a successful real estate investor, or if you’re just looking to diversify your retirement portfolio, imagine the possibilities of not paying taxes on the profits of your next investment.
 It’s possible with the combination of tax-advantages in an IRA and real estate investments.
 After your next real estate transaction, you could defer paying taxes on the profits for years, or never pay taxes depending on the account, if you use a self-directed IRA.